aymanrimah/aymanrimah.github.io/_pages/publications.md

 # The regularity of the solution map of the water waves system and the dispersive Burgers equation

 [Regularity results on the flow maps of periodic dispersive Burgers type equations and the Gravity-Capillary equations](https://arxiv.org/abs/2103.03576) <br/>
-Ayman R. Said. arXiv preprint 2021.
+Ayman R. Said.
+To appear in Water Waves.

 [A geometric proof of the quasi-linearity of the water-waves system](https://arxiv.org/abs/2002.02940)<br/>
 Ayman R. Said.
 To appear in Indiana University Mathematics Journal 2023.